angelinagyves/Model-Madness/README.md

     AUC Score: 0.9961787184009406

+AdaBoost had a precision of 0.97, recall of 0.97, and an F1 score of 0.97.

 ## XGBoost

 The XGBoost classifier is an optimized gradient boosting library that is especially known for speed, efficiency and performance.